KenT2/pipresents-kms/README.md

 Diese Readme-Datei hat Peter Vasen ins Deutsche übersetzt.
 Klicken Sie hier http://www.web-echo.de/4.html

 'KMS' is the the current stable version of Pi Presents.
-It is compatible with the legacy RPi OS Bullseye and hence is limited to Pi4 or earlier models.
+It is compatible with 64 bit RPi OS Trixie and hence can be used on Pi5 or earlier models.

  KMS has all the features of Gapless/Beep with Omxplayer replaced with MPV and UZBL web browser replaced by Chromium.